BenConfig/room-homepage/README.md

 There were many obstacles to overcome in this challenge and some of them were quite unexpected.

 ### The HTML
 For example, I felt that my slides should be `<li>`s inside a `<ul>` element as this seemed to be the most semantically correct approach.
-The problem I encountered was that I could not place the slider buttons inside of the `<ul>` because they aren't part of the list.
+The problem I encountered was that I could not place the slide buttons inside of the `<ul>` because they aren't part of the list.
 They had to sit outside the `<ul>` and this made it very difficult to position them correctly.
 I was forced into using absolute positioning and adjusting the property values at each media query to ensure they stay positioned nicely.

 ### The Navbar
 The mobile layout has a hamburger menu which expands when you click the `<button>`.
 Four things happen when the hamburger menu is expanded: